SARAD-GmbH/RegServer/README.md

 Subdirectory `manual` contains the user manual.

 The documentation of the implementation details is in subdirectory `doc`.
 It is made with SPHINX (refer to https://www.sphinx-doc.org/en/master/).
-Run `make html` in this directory to make the documentation from the source files.
+Run `pdm make html` in this directory to make the documentation from the source files.

 #### In the SARAD intranet ####